hippolyte456/Hackathon_NGS_2022/README.md

 [IFB Cloud Biosphere](https://biosphere.france-bioinformatique.fr/)

-For the moment the pipeline work for a VM BioPipes "ifb..mxlarge (24 vCPU, 96Go GB RAM, 600Go local Disk)"
+For the moment the pipeline work for a VM BioPipes "ifb..mxlarge (16 vCPU, 64Go GB RAM, 400Go local Disk)"

-It's a bit much, but at least it works.
-We will try to reduce the need for capacity and adapt our workflow to reduce the VM.
+It should also work for a VM of 8 CPUs, below 8 the indexing of the whole genome is impossible.

 ## Run the workflow
 ```bash